m-motawea/VRP_Multi_Exec/README.md

 ```bash
 multi_exec exec targets.ini "{% for filename in filenames %} && echo {{ filename }} && {% endfor %}" --variables vars.ini --password-prompt
 ```

+### Supported File Formats:
+- `INI`-like: the ones found in `configexamples/ini/` directory and used throught this file.
+- `YAML`: examples in `configexamples/yaml/` directory.
+- `JSOM`: just convert yaml examples to json